The Art of Positive Communication in Customer Service

 It’s positive communication, the ability to convey messages, even negative ones, in a positive manner.

-How to master positive communication
+How to master positive language

 Communication is not only about words and exchanging information.
 Words are a great part of the meaning of the message, but the tone we’re using and body language also matter.